GluuFederation/flex/docs/install/vm-install/suse.md

 1. Delete files installed by Gluu Flex
 1. Remove and purge the `jans` package

-Use the command below to uninstall the Gluu Flex server
+First use the command below to uninstall the Gluu Flex server

 ```
 sudo python3 /opt/jans/jans-setup/flex/flex-linux-setup/flex_setup.py --remove-flex